George-Corfield/Distributed-Toolchain-Integration/README.md

 A full document for the Project Overview and Requirements is available [here](./documentation/ProjectOverviewAndRequirements.md), as well as the proposed solution.

-## Tech-Stack
-The Tech Stack and System architecture are available [here](./documentation/TechStackAndArchitecture.md)

 ## Tech Stack
 * Python
 * Java